Progress is slow in reversing urban expansion trends

 The urban boundary is the area within which the city provides municipal servicing (major roads, transit, sewer and water services) for residential development.
 It includes land on both sides of the Greenbelt.
 Land within the urban boundary has grown by 15% since 1986 and now totals 36,569 hectares.
 Approximately 29,650 ha of this land has been developed (urbanized).

 The original intent for Ottawa's Greenbelt was to protect farms and scenic countryside from urban sprawl.
 Its ecological significance was only recognized later.
-The extent of urban development beyond the Greenbelt, and the additional costs of providing services across it, had not been anticipated during Greenbelt planning in the 1950s.
+The extent of residential development beyond the Greenbelt, and the additional costs of providing services across it, had not been anticipated during Greenbelt planning in the 1950s.

 Between 2006 and 2014, the rate of urban growth was significantly higher outside the Greenbelt, accounting for almost twice the number of residential units as were built inside.
 In 2015, 93% of new units inside the Greenbelt were in apartment/condominium buildings, versus 5% outside.